qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/combobox.rst

 Description
 -----------
-A ComboBox is like a :doc:`TextField`  with a drop down of predefined values.
-The main difference to the :doc:`SelectBox` is that the user can enter individual values or choose from the predefined ones.
+A ComboBox is like a :doc:`textfield`  with a drop down of predefined values.
+The main difference to the :doc:`selectbox` is that the user can enter individual values or choose from the predefined ones.
 The items in the predefined list supports plane text and/or icons.
 The items which can be added to the list are ``qx.ui.form.ListItem`` items.

 Please note that the ComboBox supports no auto-	completion.